Optimal structure learning and conditional independence testing: Introduction

 \subsection{Contributions}

-Our contributions in this work are twofold: \begin{enumerate} \item We establish a connection (Theorem~\ref{thm:main}) between the statistical complexity of conditional independence testing and structure learning problems.
-We show that the optimal sample complexity of learning any poly-forest is
+Our contributions in this work are threefold: \begin{enumerate} \item We establish a connection (Theorem~\ref{thm:main}) between the statistical complexity of conditional independence testing and structure learning problems.
+We show that the minimax optimal sample complexity of learning any poly-forest is

-when the optimal testing radius of the corresponding CI testing problem is $n^{-1/\alpha}$ for some $\alpha>0$ depending on the modeling setup, and $c$ is a parameter that captures the signal strength (cf.~Section~\ref{sec:prelim}).
+when the minimax optimal testing radius of the corresponding CI testing problem is $n^{-1/\alpha}$ for some $\alpha>0$ depending on the modeling setup, and $\dd$ is the number of nodes, $c$ is a parameter that captures the signal strength (cf.~Section~\ref{sec:prelim}).

 \item We apply this general result to derive the minimax optimal sample complexity for several practical examples, including Bernoulli, Gaussian, and nonparametric continuous distributions, and discuss their differences.
-We also show that the optimal sample complexity is achieved by an efficient algorithm based on the classical PC algorithm. \end{enumerate} In addition, we conduct experiments to verify our theoretical findings.
+We also show that the optimal sample complexity is achieved by an efficient algorithm based on the classical PC algorithm.

+\item We conduct experiments to verify our theoretical findings for structure learning using Bernoulli, Gaussian, and nonparametric continuous distributions.
+These empirical results confirm that a powerful CI test integrated into the PC-type algorithm leads to consistent and accurate structure recovery. \end{enumerate} While it may not come as a surprise that there is \emph{some} connection between CI testing structure learning, the profound simplicity of \eqref{eq:main} merits some pause.
+The reduction depends only on the dimension $d$, the signal $c$, and the minimax exponent $\alpha$ of CI testing.
+Moreover, this dependence is both simple and mild (i.e. only logarithmic in $d$), and applies to any model for which the minimax CI testing radius can be written down.